Skip to main content

 • Name: My IP address pool

-• Default Address Type: IpamIPAddress (the kind of the IP address node defined in our schema)
+• Default Address Type: IpamIPAddress (as defined in your schema)

 • Default Prefix Length: 24